HarithHarizal/Test_Repository1/README.md

-# this is a test repository, so nothing important here
+# Just a test repositroy

-TODO add more content
+#Introduction

+This is a repository created by *Harith*

+## Usage

+Run this command to execute the application:

+`python filename.py`